MicrosoftDocs/powerapps-docs/powerapps-docs/teams/asset-inspection.md

 1. Select **Add assets**.

-1. Fill in the asset details such as the asset name, asset number and asset type.
+1. Enter the asset details such as the asset name, asset number and asset type.

     ![Add assets](media/asset-inspection/add-assets.png "Add assets")